 - For longer trips: regular check points where you’ll call from upon arrival.

 Weather may make the biggest difference between a calm pleasant paddle and a life-threatening adventure.
 Weather on Lake Champlain can change dramatically and with surprising speed.
 Some of the most harrowing tales from Lake Champlain come from people who went out for a quick day trip and got caught in an unanticipated storm.
 Know and understand the present and forecast conditions.
+Check the Lake Champlain graphical forecast regularly.
 In particular, paddlers should be prepared for the dangers of:

 Cold Water – Cold water immersion and hypothermia present the greatest single danger to paddlers.
 Dress for water temperatures, not air temperatures.
 Water temperatures less than 70 degrees F. cause you to lose precious body heat up to 25 times faster than comparable air temperatures.
 In many areas of the lake, especially the main lake, water temperatures may never reach 70 degrees F. Since small people lose body heat faster than larger people, children are at particular risk.
 As your core body temperature drops, your muscles stop functioning and you eventually lose consciousness.
 To prepare for cold water paddling: